- Dreamweaver workflow overview

 The Insert panel contains buttons for creating and inserting objects such as tables, images, and links.
-The buttons are organized into several categories, which you can switch by selecting the desired category from the Category pop-up menu.
-Additional categories appear when the current document contains server code, such as ASP or CFML documents.
+The buttons are organized into several categories, which you can switch by selecting the desired category from the drop-down list at the top.

 Some categories have buttons with pop-up menus.
 When you select an option from a pop-up menu, it becomes the default action for the button.
 For example, if you select Image Placeholder from the Image button’s pop-up menu, the next time you click the Image button, Dreamweaver inserts an image placeholder.
 Anytime you select a new option from the pop-up menu, the default action for the button changes.

 The Insert panel is organized in the following categories:

 Lets you create and insert the most commonly used elements such as div tags and objects, such as images, and tables.

 Lets you insert structural elements such as div tags, headings, lists, paragraphs, headers, and footers.

 Lets you insert media elements such as Edge Animate composition, HTML5 audio and video, and Flash audio and video.

 Contains buttons for creating forms and inserting form elements, such as search, month, and password.

 Lets you save the document as a template and mark specific regiions as editable, optional, repeating, or editable optional regions.

 Files panel overview